pigeonposse/smartplant/README.md

 > [!WARNING]
 > Currently in phase `Beta`

-## AI and the future intertwine: connect with your environment.
+## AI and the future intertwine: connect with your environment

 ## Features